jfxueX/bash/commands/local/gawk-man-1.md

 A common error when writing large amounts of prose is to accidentally duplicate words.
-Typically you will see this in text as something like &ldquo;the the program does the following&hellip;&rdquo;  When the text is online, often the duplicated words occur at the end of one line and the beginning of another, making them very difficult to spot.
+Typically you will see this in text as something like &ldquo;the the program does the following...&rdquo;  When the text is online, often the duplicated words occur at the end of one line and the beginning of another, making them very difficult to spot.